 Overall it is a solid choice but we all felt it is a bit limited for everyday use.
 It is fully adjustable and perfect for professional or competitive gaming and I’m sure it will be a solid edition in the arsenal of anyone competing at e-Sports or any events at all.
 However, I didn’t really like the absence of USB pass-through and the num-pad.
 I personally use them on a regular basis and I can’t imagine life without them, especially if doing anything number related in Excell.

-3. Corsair K70 Lux – The Best Keyboard Runner Up
+3. Corsair K70 Lux – The Best Backlit Mechanical Keyboard

 The K70 Lux is the successor of the already legendary Corsair K70 mechanical keyboard.
 While it might look familiar to people used to the old K70 styling, it has a few notable “improvements” or so to say.